Documents required to file a patent in Argentina

 What documents are required?

-1. Full name and address of applicant.
+• Provide the full name and address of the applicant.

 patent filing